Predicates

 :- endif.

 I.e. the object will use the built-in predicate when available.
-Otherwise, it will use the object provided predicate definition.
+Otherwise, it will use the predicate definition provided by the list object.

 The redefinition of built-in predicates can also be accomplished using predicate shorthands.
 This can be useful when porting code while minimizing the changes.
 For example, assume that existing code uses the format/2 de facto standard predicate for writing messages.
 To convert the code to use the message printing mechanism we could write: